longturn/freeciv21/docs/Manuals/Advanced/docker.rst

 Omit ``--user root`` to run commands without elevation.

-Omit ``-it`` and replace ``/bin/bash -l`` with a single command to run if you don't need it to be an interactive session.
+Omit ``-it`` and replace ``/bin/bash -l`` with a single command to run if you do not need it to be an interactive session.

 Safe Shutdown
 =============

-To stop a running game, it's a good idea to attach to the server to save the game and stop it manually using server commands.
+To stop a running game, it is a good idea to attach to the server to save the game and stop it manually using server commands.
 However, you can use:

 .. code-block:: sh